solana-foundation/developer-content/docs/programs/anchor/index.md

 solana program close 3ynNB373Q3VAzKp7m4x238po36hjAGFXFJB4ybN2iTyg --bypass-warning
 ```

-Note that once a program is closed, it the program ID cannot be reused to deploy
+Note that once a program is closed, the program ID cannot be reused to deploy a
-a new program.
+new program.

 </Steps>